 Since 1999 the National SunSmart Schools Program has been awarding SunSmart status to all ACT Primary Schools which have developed and implemented an up to date and comprehensive sun protection policy that meets minimal SunSmart standards.
-As of June 2017, of the approx 104 Canberra Primary Schools (including schools with Jr campus) in the ACT 90 have been awarded national SunSmart status and are actively involved in the program.
+As of August 2019, of the approx 105 Canberra Primary Schools / Jr School Campuses in the ACT 93 have been officially awarded national SunSmart status and are actively involved in the schools program.

-The program is aimed toward minimising the amount of time school students (and workers) are directly exposed to potentially harmful solar ultraviolet radiation (UVR).
+The program is aimed toward minimising the amount of time school students (and teachers/ staff) are directly exposed to potentially harmful solar ultraviolet radiation (UVR).
 This is achieved through education about being safe in the sun and a school commitment toward developing and/or utilising effective shade areas.
 Achieving this will reduce the incidents of sunburn and skin damage and ultimately reduce the long term incidence rates of skin cancer and eye damage in the ACT.

 Correct sun protection practices not only reduces a child’s risk of skin and eye damage but it also ensures they obtain enough vitamin D from the sun to allow for healthy bone development and maintenance.
 ACT schools are encouraged to implement their school's sun protection policy from the beginning of August through to the end of May (this is when daily UV levels reach 3 and above in Canberra for part of or most of each day) and are strong enough to damage unprotected skin.